Authentication

 authenticate()is called during the WebSocket upgrade (before the connection is established)- Return custom data to attach it to

-undefinedto accept the connection without custom data - Throw an error to reject the connection (client receives HTTP 500)
+undefinedto accept the connection without custom data - Throw an error to reject the connection (HTTP 500 response in Bun adapter; client receives connection error)

 - The function can be async (return